HerbyW/Flying-Cat/README.md

 # Flying-Cat
+for Flightgear Flightsimulator

-Hot-Air-Balloon-Series with 6 different balloons with ground and air animations
+Hot-Air-Balloon-Series with 6 different shapes, ground and air animations, instrumentation